 - Painful, swollen gums

 - Crowded or damaged surrounding teeth

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Liberty Dental Care will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Liberty Dental Care will perform the safest, most comfortable extraction procedure possible.

 - Local, sedation or general anesthesia is administered

 - An incision is made in the gum tissue